Fenchel-Moreau identities on convex cones

-Hence, we have $x\in \C$ and can deduce that the right side of \eqref{eq:itr_C} is contained in $\itr\C$.
-For the other direction, let $y\in\C$ with $|y_{\geq 1}|=y_0$.
-It is easy to see that every neighborhood of $y$ contains a point not in $\C$.
-Therefore, we conclude that \eqref{eq:itr_C} holds.

 To show $\C$ is perfect, it remains to check the conditions on the faces of $\C$ stated in Definition~\ref{def:perfect}.
-By \eqref{eq:itr_C}, we have $\itr\C\neq \emptyset$ and $\cspan\C =\H$.
-We have already shown $\C$ is self-dual.
+Recall that Lemma~\ref{lemma:itr_C} ensures $\itr\C\neq \emptyset$.
 Hence, if $\F=\C$, then $\F$ is self-dual and has nonempty interior with respect to $\cspan \F$.
 Now if $\F\neq \C$, then Lemma~\ref{lemma:classify} implies $\F=\{\lambda x: \lambda\geq 0\}$, which is one-dimensional.
 We can identify $\cspan\F$ with $\R$ and $\F$ with $[0,\infty)$ in an isometric way.
 Now, it is easy to see that $\F$ is self-dual and has nonempty interior with respect to $\cspan \F$.
-By Definition~\ref{def:perfect}, we conclude that $\C$ given in \eqref{eq:C_hilbert} is perfect.
+By Definition~\ref{def:perfect}, we conclude that $\C$ given in \eqref{eq:C_hilbert} is perfect. \end{proof}